On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Introduction

+The influence of the heterogeneity of a permeability field (or fracture) has also been the subject of a considerable amount of work, starting with the work of Matheron \cite{matheron67}, Gelhar and Axness \cite{gelhar83} or Dagan \cite{dagan84}.
+One can also mention the review by Renard and de Marsily \cite{renard97}.
+Since the fluid prefers to flow in high permeability regions and avoid low permeability ones, the heterogeneity strongly influences the velocity field.
+The central question is to understand how the permeability distribution affects the velocity field, in particular its average rate and the magnitude of its heterogeneity.
+The latter is specifically important for describing the transport of species (e.g., pollutants) in the subsurface \cite{dagan82}.

-Due to the importance of the subject, a large number of experimental, numerical and theoretical studies have been carried out on the determination of a Darcy's law for non-Newtonian fluids.
-The most classical approach (see for instance \citep{christopher65,sadowski65, slattery67,hirasaki74, chauveteau82, sorbie89,pearson02,lopez03, sochi08,balhoff04,balhoff05}) consists in determining an effective shear rate $\dot \gamma_{pm}$ in order to derive an effective viscosity.
-Another approach is to determine an effective stress \citep{mckinley66}, or an average viscosity \citep{eberhard19}.
-A common feature of these approaches is that they are based on the determination of effective quantities.
+All studies mentioned above apply to Newtonian fluids.
+Therefore, the following question naturally arises: how should these approaches be modified when considering non-Newtonian fluids?
+Although there exists a very large variety of non-Newtonian fluids \citep{bird76,bird87a, coussot05}, several similar approaches are commonly used in the case where it exists a simple relationship between shear rate $\dot \gamma = \sqrt{ \frac{1}{2} {\rm tr} \; [ ( \grad \vec v + \grad \vec v^{T}) ^2 ]} $ and viscosity $\mu(\dot \gamma)$, or equivalently between $\dot \gamma$ and shear stress $\tau(\dot \gamma)$, with $ \tau(\dot \gamma) = \mu(\dot \gamma) \dot \gamma$.
+One approach (see for instance \citep{christopher65,sadowski65, slattery67,hirasaki74, chauveteau82}) consists in determining an effective shear rate $\dot \gamma_{pm}$ to derive an effective viscosity.
+Other ones are to establish an effective stress \citep{mckinley66}, or an average viscosity \citep{eberhard19}.
+The common feature of these approaches is that they are based on the determination of mean effective quantities.
 They can be synthesized using scaling arguments.
-Indeed, by defining a typical length scale $\lambda$ (pore size, grain diameter, $\sqrt{\kappa}$, etc.) and using the average flow rate $u$, a typical shear rate $\dot \gamma_{eff} = \alpha u / \lambda$ can be defined.
-Similarly, using the mean pressure gradient, a typical shear stress $\tau_{eff} = \beta \lambda \nabla P $ is also defined.
-The idea is then to use these quantities in the rheological function $\dot \gamma =f( \tau)$ to derive a generalization of Darcy's law in the form :
+Indeed, by defining a typical length scale $\tilde \lambda$ (pore size, grain diameter, $\sqrt{\kappa}$, etc.) and using the average flow rate $u$, a typical shear rate $\dot \gamma_{eff} \propto u / \tilde \lambda$ can be defined.
+A typical shear stress $\tau_{eff} \propto \tilde \lambda \nabla P $ is also deduced from the pressure gradient.
+These quantities can then be used in the rheological function $\dot \gamma =f( \tau)$ to derive a generalization of Darcy's law in the form :

 where the pre-factors must be determined (experimentally, numerically or theoretically).
-It is therefore expected that the flow/pressure curve will keep the overall shape of the rheological curve.
-We will refer to these approaches as the ``mean field'' approach.
+It is therefore expected that the flow/pressure curve will keep the overall shape of the rheological curve (see Fig. \ref{fig:sketch}).
+Moreover, Shah and Yortsos \cite{shah95} and Auriault \cite{auriault02} proposed a theoretical approach to homogenize the flow for power law fluids in a periodic porous media.
+In both cases, the derived Darcy's law is also a power-law which is in agreement with the effective quantities approach.